John-Kingham/random-old-books/README.md

 #### Subscription Box Hero section

 - The Subscription Box page includes a Hero section with an enticing image and description of the service.
-- The text in this section uses the same style as the homepage Hero section, with white text on a transparent green background.
+- The text in this section uses the same style as the homepage Hero section, with white text on a semi-transparent green background.
 - This section supports the implementation of user story 2 (enticing images and descriptions of the business, its products and services).
-It's useful to users because it helps them begin to understand what the subscription box service is about.
+It's useful to users because it helps them begin to understand the subscription box service.

 ![An image of the Subscription Box Hero section](assets/docs/readme-subscription-box-hero.png)